Paternity of children born to unmarried or single parents

 Paternity is established by either both parents signing a declaration of paternity (usually when the child is born), both parents signing a stipulation (agreement) and a resulting uncontested court order, or by a contested order of the court.
 Until one of the above happens, there are only presumptive and alleged fathers, (or in some cases; mothers).
 There are a number of ways of contesting paternity:

 1. The child is not the biological child of the party.
-(Usually involves DNA, formerly, blood testing) This argument is used by an alleged father who is contesting child support.
+(Usually involves DNA testing using services like Houston DNA Testing – Locations in Houston TX – Health Street or others offer, formerly, blood testing) This argument is used by an alleged father who is contesting child support.

 2. The party has not held the child out as his or her own child.
 This argument is primarily used by a mother against a biological father who is attempting to establish parentage when there is another presumptive non-biological father whose claim mother is supporting.